hazelchain/Hazelchain/README.md

 5. Download mingw x64
    from [here](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe/download)
 6. Run the bootstrapper (*Keep in mind the files to be downloaded might be large*)
+    - If you're using Windows:
         1. Open Windows Powershell
         2. Run `windows.bat` in powershell

 7. Open the project as a Cmake project in your preferred IDE
 8. Set the cmake preset as CMakePresets.json